International Affairs

 Resources for Nonmajors

 An understanding of international affairs is important to each student’s growth as an individual and as a citizen of an increasingly interdependent world.
 A number of courses in the department are accessible to nonmajors without prerequisites.
 Introduction to International Relations (IA 100) gives the best general introduction to the field as a whole.
-Nonmajors are welcome to participate in the department’s extracurricular activities.
+Nonmajors are welcome to participate in the department’s extracurricular activities, including the International Affairs Symposium.

 The Major Program